Strategy highlights: a focus on quality and sustainability

 The strategy registered a painful decline, more than erasing the gains of the first half of the year.
 The share prices of all but a quarter of portfolio holdings fell, and a handful experienced double-digit declines.
 The largest negative contribution came from Adyen (Netherlands: Financials), a facilitator of e-commerce, mobile, and point-of-sale payments.
 The share price fell sharply after the company reported weaker US revenue growth and margin pressure arising from increased hiring.

 Alfen (Netherlands: Industrials) a provider of smart grids, electric vehicle (EV) charging stations and energy storage solutions, also fell as sales in their EV charging station segment weakened due to customer destocking.
-And DiscoverIE (UK: Industrials), a serial acquirer of niche electronics design and manufacturing businesses, de-rated against an uncertain macro backdrop and concern that higher interest rates will curtail the growth contribution of acquisitions.
+And Infineon Technologies (Germany: Information Technology), a provider of semiconductors for the auto, industrial and power management sectors, weakened due to market uncertainty and concerns about Chinese capabilities and intentions to localise the production of certain semiconductor devices.

 Endava (US: Information Technology) was also added to the portfolio as its valuation became attractive.
 It is a founder-controlled provider of digital transformation consultancy services, mainly to customers active in payments, financial services and the technology, media and telecommunications sector.
 An entrepreneurial, flexible, team-focused culture has enabled successful expansion and scaling of the business.
 Around three-quarters of the workforce are in the greater-European region, but Endava’s revenue base and delivery footprint are expanding in the Americas and Asia.

-In an effort to further improve portfolio diversification and resilience, we increased positions in Beiersdorf (Germany: Consumer Staples) and Unilever (UK: Consumer Staples).
-We also added to several holdings as they became more attractively valued, including Adyen (previously mentioned), Indutrade (Sweden: Industrials), an industrial holding company with over 200 subsidiaries; Assa Abloy (Sweden: Industrials), a leader in locks, doors and intelligent security systems; and Roche (Switzerland: Health Care), a developer of biologic drugs for rare diseases and in-vitro diagnostics.
+In an effort to further improve portfolio diversification and resilience, we increased the position in Beiersdorf (Germany: Consumer Staples).
+We also added to several holdings as they became more attractively valued, including Adyen and Infineon Technologies (both mentioned previously); Indutrade (Sweden: Industrials), an industrial holding company with over 200 subsidiaries; and Carl Zeiss Meditec (Germany: Health Care), a maker of ophthalmic devices and microsurgery visualisation technologies.

 Economic risks and headwinds are intensifying and multiplying.
 We ask ourselves repeatedly if the portfolio is as resilient as it can be.
 We have conviction in the quality of the companies we hold, and we like the composition and shape of the portfolio.
 However, we never stop searching for companies that might improve overall portfolio risk-return characteristics.